Trauma Recovery Practitioner

 Why I chose to become a Certified Trauma Recovery Coach rather than a therapist

-Training.
+1. Training.
 Most therapists receive minimal training on trauma and trauma recovery in grad school.
 While this is changing in the academic world, therapists continue to look for outside certifications for training in trauma recovery.
 They spend thousands of dollars on a master’s degree that doesn’t prepare them for the work I feel is most important in a therapy context.
 Considering I already have one master’s degree (where I took accredited classes in counseling), I decided to focus my time and finances on pursuing training that I believe is the foundation of why most people end up in a therapy room to begin with.
-I am currently in the process of pursuing training to become a Somatic Experiencing Practitioner.
-EMDR skills certification in process.
+I am Certified in EMDR Trauma Recovery Skills.
+Certification for Somatic Therapy Skills in progress.